 Next, you’ll need your choice of steak.

 Step 2: I’ve Got a Fantastic Scotch Fillet.

 Season with salt and pepper on all sides.

-Place the steak in the centre of the pan.
+Place the steak in the center of the pan.

 For a steak this thick cook for 3 minutes on each side for medium-rare.